lazy-fortran/.github/profile/README.md

 - Supports `!$ad` annotations to mark functions/subroutines for differentiation
 - Integrates with Enzyme at the IR level during compilation
-- Works with any Enzyme-enabled compiler (fortc, Flang, etc.)
+- Works with any Enzyme-enabled compiler (ffc, Flang, etc.)
 - Details of IR integration to be defined

 **Interfaces:** Exposes compiler flags or annotations to enable AD on marked routines.